-He lives on Salt Spring Island, who knew someone so influential to many could be living on a small remote-ish island near Vancouver?
-I have yet to go to a gulf island, hopefully soon!
+He lives on Salt Spring Island (one of the Gulf Islands in Vancouver), who knew someone so influential to many investors in Canada could be living on a small remote-ish island near Vancouver?

-Basically, Norbert’s Gambit boils down to buying a Canadian listed ETF and then calling the discount brokerage to covert it to a US dollar ETF and then selling it to cash out US dollars.
+Basically, Norbert’s Gambit boils down to buying a Canadian listed ETF and then calling the discount brokerage to convert it to a US dollar ETF and then selling it to cash out your prized US dollars.

 The Exchange Traded Fund (ETF) involved is called: